arria-nlg/index-arria-workshop/README.md

   **NOTE** Most files systems regard files with a "." at the front as hidden files.
 If you are on a Windows system, you should be able to use either [GitBash](https://git-for-windows.github.io/) or [Xcopy](https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/xcopy.mspx?mfr=true)

-The `.env` file will look something like the following:
+The `.env` file will look like this:

   ```none
   # Investment Portfolio